kocuj/di/README.md

 $myContainer->getOtherService();
 ```

-Additionally you can check type of service by using the following method: `getType(string $id): ServiceType`.
+Additionally you can check type of service by using the following method: `checkType(string $id, ServiceType $serviceType): bool`.
 You can also check if service exists in container by using the following method: `has($id): bool`.

+To control any wrong situations, there are the following exceptions available:

+* `\Kocuj\Di\ArgumentParser\Exception` - for problems with argument with other services and/or values for created service;
+* `\Kocuj\Di\Container\Exception` - for problem with creating or getting service in container;
+* `\Kocuj\Di\Service\Exception` - for problems with service type; however, this exception will not be used when this library is used correctly.

 Example of using the library: